 Diary studies

-How it works: Participants are asked to keep a record of their experiences, thoughts, and interactions related to a specific product or service, over a period of time.
+How it works: in Diary Studies, participants are asked to keep a record of their experiences, thoughts, and interactions related to a specific product or service, over a period of time.

 Great for: Longitudinal insights and capturing real-time experiences, allowing researchers to uncover patterns over time.